katrjohn/TinyGreekNewsBERT/README.md

 This model is a 14.1M parameter distilled and finetuned version of [GreekBert](https://huggingface.co/nlpaueb/bert-base-greek-uncased-v1)

 ## Dataset
-The model was distilled and finetuned on the [GreekNews-20k dataset](https://huggingface.co/datasets/katrjohn/GreekNews-20k)
+The model was distilled and finetuned on the [GreekNews-20k dataset](https://huggingface.co/datasets/katrjohn/GreekNews-20k) and [GreekNews-20k dataset](https://huggingface.co/datasets/katrjohn/GreekNews-20k) datasets.

 ### Results